 The structure of a gabion lends itself nicely for all sorts of uses.
 Most notably, you’ll see plenty of architects use them for benches, fencing, pond surrounds, and even stair rails.
 Considering their durability to the elements, they are also commonly used to stabilize shorelines in both fresh water and ocean environments with salt spray.

-Why Sustainable, Green Features Are So Important
+Why Sustainable, Green Features Are Important

 As we continue to build more and more homes, it’s essential that we continue to look for new ways to limit the carbon footprint of each house.
 One of the best things about adding sustainable features to your home is that they will save you money in the long run.
 In some instances, like the gabion wall, it will even save you money right off the bat.

 As builders and designers, we must continue to push the boundaries of what is possible when it comes to building genuinely sustainable homes.
-If you’re interested in making your next home one that is not only beneficial to your health, but also for the environment around you, then reach out to us today!
+If you’re interested in making the next home one that is not only beneficial to your health, but also for the environment around you, then reach out to us today!
 We’re obsessed with combining modern design with functionality and sustainability.
-This trio equates to some truly beautiful homes.
+This trio equates to some beautiful homes.
 With a passionate team of like-minded designers and project managers, we promise that you’ll enjoy working with us just as much as you like your new eco-friendly and modern home!